sharathtekk/ai-launchpad/ai_launchpad/langgraph_module/README.md

-# Langgraph
+# Langgraph Module

 ![Langgraph](../static/wordmark_dark.svg)

-This repo contains tutorials, code templates, and examples to help you master Langgraph.
+This module contains tutorials, code templates, and examples to help you master Langgraph.

 Langgraph is an open-source, agent orchestration framework.
 It's great for building complex AI workflows, agents, and applications.
 It has a ton of features required to build, deploy, evaluate, and monitor production AI applications.